-NIC virtualization: There is a wide range of work on providing VMs with fast access to networking hardware, where no overlay is involved.
-For example, VMware and Xen support either an emulated register-level interface [41] or a paravirtualized interface to guest operating system [30].
-While purely software-based virtualized network interface has high overhead, many techniques have been proposed to support simultaneous, direct-access network I/O. For example, some work [29, 35] has demonstrated the use of selfvirtualized network hardware that allows direct guest access, thus provides high performance to untrusted guests.
-Willmann et al have developed a software approach that also supports concurrent, direct network access by untrusted guest operating systems [39].
-In addition, VPIO [48] can be applied on network virtualization to allow virtual passthrough I/O on non-self-virtualized hardware.
+NIC virtualization There is a wide range of work on providing VMs with fast access to networking hardware, where no overlay is involved.
+For example, VMware and Xen support either an emulated register-level interface [47] or a paravirtualized interface to guest operating system [36].
+While purely software-based virtualized network interface has high overhead, many techniques have been proposed to support simultaneous, direct-access network I/O. For example, some work [34, 41] has demonstrated the use of self-virtualized network hardware that allows direct guest access, thus provides high performance to untrusted guests.
+Willmann et al have developed a software approach that also supports concurrent, direct network access by untrusted guest operating systems [45].
+In addition, VPIO [59] can be applied on network virtualization to allow virtual passthrough I/O on nonself-virtualized hardware.
+Virtual WiFi [58] is an approach to provide the guest with access to wireless networks, including functionality specific to wireless NICs.
 In contrast with such work, VNET/P provides fast access to an overlay network, which includes encapsulation and routing.
+It makes a set of VMs appear to be on the same local Ethernet regardless of their location anywhere in the world and their underlying hardware.
+Our work shows that this capability can be achieved without significantly compromising performance when the VMs happen to be very close together.

-Overlay networks: Overlay networks implement extended network functionality on top of physical infrastructure, for example to provide resilient routing (e.g, [2]), multicast (e.g. [13]), and distributed data structures (e.g., [40]) without any cooperation from the network core; overlay networks use end-systems to provide their functionality.
+Overlay networks: Overlay networks implement extended network functionality on top of physical infrastructure, for example to provide resilient routing (e.g, [3]), multicast (e.g. [17]), and distributed data structures (e.g., [46]) without any cooperation from the network core; overlay networks use end-systems to provide their functionality.
 VNET is an example of a specific class of overlay networks, namely virtual networks, discussed next.

 Virtual networking: Virtual networking systems provide a service model that is compatible with an existing layer 2 or 3 networking standard.
-Examples include VIOLIN [17], ViNe [45], VINI [3], SoftUDC VNET [19], OCALA [18] and WoW [8].
-Like VNET, VIOLIN, SoftUDC, and WoW are specifically designed for use with virtual machines.
+Examples include VIOLIN [21], ViNe [52], VINI [4], SoftUDC VNET [23], OCALA [22], WoW [10], and the emerging VXLAN standard [35].
+Like VNET, VIOLIN, SoftUDC, WoW, and VXLAN are specifically designed for use with virtual machines.
 Of these, VIOLIN is closest to VNET (and contemporaneous with VNET/U), in that it allows for the dynamic setup of an arbitrary private layer 2 and layer 3 virtual network among VMs.
 The key contribution of VNET/P is to show that this model can be made to work with minimal overhead even in extremely low latency, high bandwidth environments.